Samsung is the biggest TV manufacturer in the world, thanks to its broad range of 4K and 8K TVs with LCD and QLED displays.

-Ambient mode is present on all Samsung QLED TVs.
+Ambient mode is present on all Samsung QLED and Neo QLED TVs.

-If you have a Galaxy smartphone, then you'll be familiar with Bixby.
-Samsung's voice assistant is now making the move to TVs, and it's built into all of the brand's QLED TVs plus its 8 Series.
+If you have a Galaxy smartphone, you'll be familiar with Bixby.
+Samsung's voice assistant is now making the move to TVs, and it's built into all the brand's QLED TVs plus its 8 Series.
 You'll be able to use Bixby to control your TV.
-Just speak into the remote to control anything from searching for specific programs to opening apps.
+Just speak into the remote to control anything from searching for specific programmes to opening apps.

-To activate the microphone you usually need to press a button on the remote, but in 2019 Samsung added far-field microphones similar to those found in Amazon Echos.
+To activate the microphone you usually need to press a button on the remote, but on the One Remote that comes with mid-range and high-end Samsungs, there's a far-field microphone similar to those found in Amazon Echos.
 These improved mics let you talk to the TV even when the remote isn't in your hand or you've misplaced it.

-It's more conversational now, too.
+It's more conversational now.
 Your first question could be asking to see what Star Wars films are available.
-You could then ask to watch the third one from the list and Bixby will understand that you're referring to the list drawn up by your first question.
+You could then ask to watch the third one from the list and Bixby will understand you're referring to the list drawn up by your first question.
 These contextual responses are important for assistants to be more useful.

 Edge-LED backlights put the lights around the edge of the TV.
 This means there are fewer dimming zones and less control over what's lit on screen.
 Edge-LED TVs are more likely to suffer from halo effects, where light bleeds from light images onto a darker background.